halfak/MediaWiki-Streaming/README.rst

 MediaWiki data.

 * dump2json -- Converts an XML dump to a stream of revision JSON blobs
+* wikihadoop2json -- Converts a Wikihadoop-processed stream of XML pages to JSON blobs
 * json2tsv -- Converts a stream of JSON blobs to tab-separated values
 * json2diffs -- Computes and adds a "diff" field to a stream of revision JSON blobs